-- (ii) Deductions due under the terms of this contract, and not otherwise recovered by or credited to the Government.
-The unliquidated balance of the special financial institution account may be applied to the amount due and any balance shall be returned to the Government forthwith. - (f) Claims.
-Claims for credit against funds advanced for payment shall be accompanied by such supporting documents and justification as the Contracting Officer shall prescribe. - (g) Discounts.
-The Contractor shall take and afford the Government the advantage of all known and available cash and trade discounts, rebates, allowances, credits, salvage, and commissions unless the Contracting Officer finds that action is not in the best interest of the Government. - (h) Collections.
-All collections accruing to the Contractor in connection with the work under this contract, except for the Contractor's fee and royalties or other income accruing to the Contractor from technology transfer activities in accordance with this contract, shall be Government property and shall be processed and accounted for in accordance with applicable requirements imposed by the Contracting Officer pursuant to the Laws, regulations, and DOE directives clause of this contract and, to the extent consistent with those requirements, shall be deposited in the special financial institution account or otherwise made available for payment of allowable costs under this contract, unless otherwise directed by the Contracting Officer. - (i) Direct payment of charges.
-The Government reserves the right, upon ten days written notice from the Contracting Officer to the Contractor, to pay directly to the persons concerned, all amounts due which otherwise would be allowable under this contract.
-Any payment so made shall discharge the Government of all liability to the Contractor therefore. - (j) Determining allowable costs.
-The Contracting Officer shall determine allowable costs in accordance with the Federal Acquisition Regulation subpart 31.2 and the Department of Energy Acquisition Regulation subpart 48 CFR 970.31 in effect on the date of this contract and other provisions of this contract. - (k) Review and approval of costs incurred.
-The Contractor shall prepare and submit annually as of September 30, a "Statement of Costs Incurred and Claimed" (Cost Statement) for the total of net expenditures accrued (i.e., net costs incurred) for the period covered by the Cost Statement.
-The Contractor shall certify the Cost Statement subject to the penalty provisions for unallowable costs as stated in sections 306(b) and (i) of the Federal Property and Administrative Services Act of 1949 (41 U.S.C.
-256), as amended.
-DOE, after audit and appropriate adjustment, will approve such Cost Statement.
-This approval by DOE will constitute an acknowledgment by DOE that the net costs incurred are allowable under the contract and that they have been recorded in the accounts maintained by the Contractor in accordance with DOE accounting policies, but will not relieve the Contractor of responsibility for DOE's assets in its care, for appropriate subsequent adjustments, or for errors later becoming known to DOE.
+- (D) Claims recognizable under the clause entitled, Nuclear Hazards Indemnity Agreement. - (3) In arriving at the amount due the Contractor under this clause, there shall be deducted- - (i) Any claim which the Government may have against the Contractor in connection with this contract; and - (ii) Deductions due under the terms of this contract and not otherwise recovered by or credited to the Government.
+The unliquidated balance of the special financial institution account may be applied to the amount due and any balance shall be returned to the Government forthwith. - (h) Claims.
+Claims for credit against funds advanced for payment shall be accompanied by such supporting documents and justification as the Contracting Officer shall prescribe. - (i) Discounts.
+The Contractor shall take and afford the Government the advantage of all known and available cash and trade discounts, rebates, allowances, credits, salvage, and commissions unless the Contracting Officer finds that action is not in the best interest of the Government. - (j) Collections.
+All collections accruing to the Contractor in connection with the work under this contract, except for the Contractor's fee and royalties or other income accruing to the Contractor from technology transfer activities in accordance with this contract, shall be Government property and shall be processed and accounted for in accordance with applicable requirements imposed by the Contracting Officer pursuant to the Laws, regulations, and DOE directives clause of this contract and, to the extent consistent with those requirements, shall be deposited in the special financial institution account or otherwise made available for payment of allowable costs under this contract, unless otherwise directed by the Contracting Officer. - (k) Direct payment of charges.
+The Government reserves the right, upon 10 days' written notice from the Contracting Officer to the Contractor, to pay directly to the persons concerned, all amounts due which otherwise would be allowable under this contract.
+Any payment so made shall discharge the Government of all liability to the Contractor.

+(I) Determining allowable costs.
+Regardless of contractor type, the Contracting Officer shall determine allowable costs in accordance with 48 CFR 31.2 and 48 CFR 970.31 in effect on the date of this contract and other provisions of this contract.

-I.149 - DEAR 970.5232-3 ACCOUNTS, RECORDS AND INSPECTION (DEC 2010) (PREV.
+I.149 - DEAR 970.5232-3 ACCOUNTS, RECORDS AND INSPECTION (OCT 2021) (PF 2022-23 DEVIATION) (PREV.
 I.103)